 From the cradle on…

-The chase for the prize begins early, and some recent reports sound hyperbolic.
+The chase for the prize begins early, and some reports sound hyperbolic.
 Anecdotes abound of infants serenaded with classical music to enhance their mental powers; toddlers overwhelmed with computers and “educational” toys; “experts” guilt-tripping parents by telling them that their children will be hopelessly behind by age three or four if they don’t follow myriad prescribed strategies.

 Consultants are paid thousands of dollars to prepare toddlers for the “all- important” interview and observed play-time that will determine admission to the “right” pre-kindergarten, kindergarten, or primary school—thereby presumably ensuring admission to the right high school, college, graduate school, and so on.
 The consultant will teach the child to maintain eye contact in the interview and to demonstrate both leadership and sharing during the observed play sequence.
 The competition for admission to some of the pre-k, kindergarten, and grammar schools can be intense—statistically more difficult (with lower admission rates) than Harvard.